 Choose Your Method of Washing Raw Denim

-Choose a gentle detergent formulated for dark colors.
+Choose a gentle detergent formulated for dark colors (brand names are Studio by Tide or Woolite).
 There are certain types of detergents that contain chlorine scavengers to capture chlorine present in most municipal water systems.
 These detergents prevent fading and include an enzyme that helps trim down broken fibers to lessen damage and pilling.

 Add the detergent to the water and give it a good stir to disperse it evenly before you add the garment.

 Spot treating stains can help extend the time between washes.
 If you happen to spill something on your raw denim, treat as quickly as possible (see the stain treatment section below).
 Washing a small area of your raw denim rather than the whole garment helps maintain the shape and color.

 Close all zippers, buttons, and snaps.
 Turn the garment inside out before washing to prevent additional abrasion and reduce fading as much as possible.

 Wash and Soak the Denim